 Eldora Ski Resort

-Eldora is a great little ski resort that’s just 21 miles from Boulder and 47 miles from Denver.
+Eldora is a great little ski resort – one of the top ski resorts in Colorado, actually – that’s conveniently located just 21 miles from Boulder and 47 miles from Denver.
 Because it’s smaller than big resorts like Breckenridge, it’s cheaper and it’s a great place for beginning skiers and families.

 Brainard Lake Recreation Area is a beautiful spot year-round, and there are plenty of hiking and biking trails you can explore in summer.
 But it’s really popular as a snowshoeing and cross-country skiing spot in winter.
 Pack yourself a thermos of hot chocolate and hit the trails!